How to Optimize Your Sales Pipeline: Understanding The Pillars of The Process

 4. Negotiation and Closing

 This stage involves skilfully handling any objections, discussing the terms and conditions of the deal, and finding common ground that satisfies both parties.
-Once the negotiation is successful, the deal can be closed, and the prospect becomes a paying customer.
+Once the negotiation is successful, the deal can be closed, and the prospect becomes a paying customer, contributing to overall sales performance.

 a person about to shake hands with another person